Jumpscale/ays_automatic_cockpit_based_testing/README.md

 # 1 Introduction:
 This documentation includes the full details of **Cockpit Driver** and **Cockpit Installer**.
 The goal of **Cockpit Driver** is automating execution of blueprints.
-It takes a template of blueprint and produces a result XML file.
+It takes a template of blueprints and produces the results in XML file.
 The goal of **Cockpit Installer** is automating the cockpit installation process in the development mode.

 # 2 Cockpit Driver
 #### 2.1 Introduction:
-The cockpit driver is a script to automate the execution of the blueprints and produce a result XML file.
-The driver needs a cockpit machine which has the service which will be consumed by the blueprint.
+The cockpit driver is a script to automate the execution of the blueprints and produce the results in XML file.
+The driver needs a cockpit machine which has the service which will be consumed by these blueprints.
 The driver will request the execution cockpit API to execute this blueprint and get the result back then it will create a result XML file.

-#### 2.2 Architecture:
+#### 2.2 The Architecture:
 ```bash
 ├── cockpit_testing
 │   ├── Config